denismo/DynamoFS/README.md

 - chmod
 - chown
 - mv
-- <truncate>
+- truncate
 - rm
+- cp
+- read/write files

-As you can see no file reading/writing operations have been implemented.
-Also, the behavior during concurrent access to the same files or directories is not defined.
+Note that the behavior during concurrent access to the same files or directories is not defined at the moment.
+Locking is not supported yet.

 License
 =======